 I pause for a brief tittering break.
 Tee hee.
 Tee hee hee!

 The process looks kind of awesome – lots of big steel tanks billowing steam.
 Now we’re at a clinic where human sperm is being frozen.
 Nimoy wonders whether human sperm frozen today could ‘sire’ a child in the far future.

 Moving on to cool microscope footage of blood.
 Freezing blood is a thing.
 Dr Charles Huggins is head of the blood bank at Massachusetts General Hospital and is keen on freeing blood.
 He looks… ah, he actually looks fine.
 He’s a grey haired man in a lab coat plus shirt and tie combo, thus making himself immune to my 1970s fashion jokes.
 Well played, Dr Huggins.
 He talks about the possibility of freezing organs.
 There’s some beautiful microscope footage of organs at work.

 Microscope footage of a blastocyst which Nimoy insists on calling an embryo.
 Nimoy points out that mouse embryos can be frozen and thawed implanted into mice where they grow to become embryos and then mice.
 This experiment has also been done with cattle where… OH GOD!
-I didn’t need to see Cowboy Sam there with his hand up a cow’s hoo-ha.
+I didn’t expect to see Cowboy Sam there with his hand up a cow’s hoo-ha.
+Seriously, a little warning, guys.
 Anyway, the cells are frozen and reimplanted into a cow.
 We see a perfectly ordinary looking calf which was grown from a frozen embryo.

 Actually, in spite of my initial misgivings, things have been pretty straightforward so far.
 But now Nimoy is talking about freezing making man immortal.
 We illustrate this with a strange demonstration of hypothermia as a skier badly acts falling over and lying in the snow.
 Fortunately a guy with a husky saves her, ending the strange little episode.